thischrisblack/Resume-the-Hard-Way/README.md

 # Resume-the-Hard-Way

-I've complicated a resume.
-It starts as an object and gets pulled into the DOM and formatted via JavaScript.
+Takes a resume in JSON format and lays it out on the page with DOM manipulation.